Copper Criteria

 Spin Circles

-Dog spins in a circle (to the left or right).
+Dog spins in a circle to the left or right.

 Stair Manners

-Dog to accompany handler up the stairs without any pulling or bad manners.
 CANNOT be submitted for puppies under 6 months old.

 Stand

-Stay
+Stay (Copper)

-Stimuli Response
+Stimuli Reaction

 Swap Game